dsuguy2007/qbo-pco-sync/README.md

 - You may not sell this software or offer it as a paid hosted service without my written permission.

-If you are interested in commercial use, please contact me via email at tdsheppard77@gmail.com
+For commercial use inquiries, contact tdsheppard77@gmail.com.